openfin/hello-openfin-selenium-java-example/README.md

 3. run testHelloOpenFin.bat

+## Troubleshooting

+1. Please remove "devtools_port" from app config json file

+2. Version 6.49.17.14+ of Runtime is required.

 ## Building from Source

 To build one jar that includes all dependencies, use the command `mvn assembly:assembly -DdescriptorId=jar-with-dependencies`